apache/kafka/TROGDOR.md

 External Processes
 ========================================
-Trogdor supports running external processes.
-This is a generic way to run any process in the system via a configurable command - be it a Python program, bash script, docker image, etc.
+Trogdor supports running arbitrary commands in external processes.
+This is a generic way to run any configurable command in the Trogdor framework - be it a Python program, bash script, docker image, etc.

 ### ExternalCommandWorker
 ExternalCommandWorker starts an external command defined by the ExternalCommandSpec.
-It essentially allows you to run any command on any Trogdor agent node and give it any arbitrary JSON input.
+It essentially allows you to run any command on any Trogdor agent node.
-The worker parses the stdout/stderr output from the process in a defined JSON format and acts accordingly to the output.
+The worker communicates with the external process via its stdin, stdout and stderr in a JSON protocol.

 Exec Mode
 ========================================